mattwolff/BOXIFY/README.md

 # [BOXIFY](https://mattwolff.github.io/BOXIFY/)

-This is a simple [bookmarklet](http://bookmarklets.com/) to show the what box model looks like around the web.
+This is a simple [bookmarklet](http://bookmarklets.com/).
+It shows what the box model looks like around the web.
+BOX BOX BOX BOX.

 ---